How involved can I be with my baby, and will my child get a chance to contact me years from now?

 How much can I find out about an adoptive family for my baby?

 Potential adoptive families provide profiles that often include photographs.
 Some couples even present their profile in the form of a scrapbook.
 The available information may include the size of their family, where they live, what they do for a living, how long they have been married, how they met, names of their pets, and their health history.
 They often include their religious views.
 Most will include some photographs of themselves and their surroundings.

 What will the adoptive parents of my baby have to know about me?

 The adoptive parents will want to know all they can about you.
 They will probably be interested in your medical history, your healthcare, your age, and your interests.
 You are free to provide any additional information that you would like to share.

 Will I be able to see my baby when it’s born?

-Youare free to see your baby when it is born as well as how long you want tobe with him or her.
-Depending on the state where your child is born, papersdo not normally become effective, and are sometimes not even signed, until24 to 48 hours after your child’s birth.
+You are free to see your baby when he or she is born and for as much time as you would like.
+Depending on the state where your child is born, papers do not normally become effective and are sometimes not even signed until 24 to 48 hours after your child’s birth.